David Herold: Trial and execution

 Herold was tried before a military tribunal.
 As he had already admitted his involvement in the assassination conspiracy, the only defense his lawyer Frederick Stone could offer was that Herold was feeble-minded and under undue influence from Booth.
 His defense being unsuccessful, Herold was convicted and sentenced to death.
 He was hanged in Washington, D.C., on July 7, 1865.
-The fall from the gallows did not break his neck; he struggled for nearly five minutes, slowly strangling to death.
+At first, the fall from the gallows did not break his neck; therefore, he struggled for nearly five minutes before slowly strangling to death.

 On February 15, 1869, Herold's mother and five of his sisters interred his remains in Congressional Cemetery in Washington, D.C., in an unmarked grave, next to the grave of his father Adam.
 The gravestone memorializing David in Congressional Cemetery was placed there in July 1917, at the time of the burial of his sister.

 Cultural references

 Gore Vidal's fictionalized account of Lincoln's presidency, Lincoln, includes a heavy focus on David Herold.
 In the Afterword, when Vidal explains the extent to which his novel is true to fact, he writes, "As David's life is largely unknown until Booth's conspiracy, I have invented a low-life for him."

 In the Stephen Sondheim musical Assassins, David Herold appears in the song "The Ballad of Booth", in which Booth forces Herold at gunpoint to write why Booth killed Lincoln.
 However, when soldiers surround the barn where they are hiding, Herold runs.

 David Herold is played by Troy Acree in Season 4, Episode 2 of Unsolved Mysteries which dramatizes the conspiracy theory that Booth escaped capture and died in 1903.

 In the 2024 series Manhunt, Herold is played by Will Harrison.